Difference Between Thermoplastic and Thermosetting Plastics

 • Nylon

-Thermoset plastics are usually brittle in nature and can not absorb impact loading, however, static loading capacity is great.
+Thermoset plastics are usually brittle and can not absorb impact loading, however, static loading capacity is great.
 So thermosets are usually used where static loading is of importance.

 Since Thermoset plastics can withstand heat, often those are used where extreme heat might get encountered like home appliances, electronic products, etc. This type of plastic is also used in sealant applications as they don’t deform over time or temperature.